Posted By

 Taking this into consideration, there’s a potential impact on safety and productivity too.
 Older fleet vehicles could be deemed unsafe as they start to experience wear and tear and if any maintenance is required, that vehicle is then off the road, which will reduce your business productivity.

 There are different solutions and strategies for navigating increasing costs when considering your fleet upgrade.
 When it comes to making the right decision for your business, it’s important to evaluate your budget and long-term cost goals.
-Review the upfront costs, total cost of ownership, fuel efficiency, maintenance costs, and residual values.

-Fuel Options
+Fuel options

-Leasing vs Buying
+Leasing vs buying

 Your business could review whether buying or leasing is the best option for your fleet.
 Business Car Leasing through CBS can provide a number of benefits including:

-- Freeing up your capital by using our vehicle funding.
+• Freeing up your capital by using our vehicle funding.

-- No vehicle risk for your business, just hand the cars back to us when the contracts end.
+• No vehicle risk for your business, just hand the cars back to us when the contracts end.

-- Terms, mileage, maintenance and insurance packages to suit you, minimising extra costs.
+• Terms, mileage, maintenance and insurance packages to suit you, minimising extra costs.

-- Claim back VAT: 50% of the VAT on the finance rental if the cars are used for business and personal use.
+• Claim back VAT: 50% of the VAT on the finance rental if the cars are used for business and personal use.

-- No deposit required and fixed monthly payments.
+• No deposit required and fixed monthly payments.

 Naturally, there are some disadvantages too, including:

-- You won’t own the vehicles or have the option to buy them at the end of the contract.
+• You won’t own the vehicles or have the option to buy them at the end of the contract.

-- Early terminations could cost you money.
+• Early terminations could cost you money.

-- To avoid excess mileage charges, accuracy in mileage estimation is key.
+• To avoid excess mileage charges, accuracy in mileage estimation is key.

-On the other hand, vehicles can depreciate quickly in their early years, so you’re not guaranteed to get your money back and you’ll need to pay VAT on the purchase price.
+Vehicles can depreciate quickly in their early years, so you’re not guaranteed to get your money back and you’ll need to pay VAT on the purchase price.
 You’ll be tying in some of your business capital to run your fleet, which could limit your borrowing power.
 Insurance, maintenance and road tax will all be your responsibility, and as cars get older, they may require more maintenance.

-Fleet Financing
+Fleet financing

 Financing your fleet with us couldn’t be easier.
 We offer vehicle funding across our portfolio of solutions and with no deposit required – to find out if our financing options could work for your fleet upgrade, get in touch today.